CybercentreCanada/assemblyline4_docs/docs/installation/appliance.md

 The ```values.yaml``` file in your deployment directory ```~/git/deployment``` is already pre-configured for use with microk8s as a basic one node minimal appliance.
 Make sure you go through the file to adjust disk sizes and to turn on/off features to your liking.

 The ```secret.yaml``` file in your deployment directory is preconfigured with default passwords, you should definitely change them.

+!!! tip
-(NOTE: the secrets are used to setup during bootstrap so make sure you change them before deploy the al chart.)
+    The secrets are used to setup during bootstrap so make sure you change them before deploy the al chart.

 ## Deploy Assemblyline via Helm: